Posts

 Surrounded by Water

-Interestingly, the native word for the mexican highland and particularly the narrow highland of west-central mexico was thought to mean, “surrounded by water”.
-Cem Ānáhuac is a composed náhuatl name, consisting of the words “cem” (totally) and “Ānáhuac”, in turn a composed word from “atl” (water) and “nahuac”, a location prefix that means “surrounded “.
+Although often translated as “close to water” or “next to water” and referring solely to the Valley of Mexico, when preceded by ‘Cem’ Ānáhuac is also thought to mean, “surrounded by water”.
+Cem Ānáhuac is a composed náhuatl name, consisting of the words “cem” (totally) and “Ānáhuac”, in turn a composed word from “atl” (water) and “nahuac”, a location prefix that can also mean “surrounded “.
 The name can then literally be translated as “land completely surrounded by water “, or “[the] whole of [what is] beside the waters”.
+See wikipedia links in text above and the Nahuatl dictionary for details.

 Codex Quetzalecatzin, in the Jay I. Kislak Collection of the Archaeology of the Early Americas at the Library of Congress.
 The map covers an area between Mexico City and Puebla.
 With Nahuatl stylised graphics and hieroglyphs, it illustrates the family’s genealogy and their descent from Lord-11 Quetzalecatzin, who in 1480, was the major political leader of the region.
 It is from him the Codex derives one of its many names’.
 The document dates to between 1570 to 1595 and would have been made by an indigenous painter and scribe.
 See this link for more codice maps.